rafoolin/made-template/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Correlation analysis between newly registered cars and Greenhouse gas emissions in the European Union.
+Correlation analysis between newly registered cars and Greenhouse gas emissions in the Europe.

 ## Main Question